asevillasastre/UCM-Data-Analytics-Final-Project/README.md

-# Data Analytics about Car Consumption Habits from a Telephone Survey
+# Data Analytics about Car Consumption Habits from a Survey

 ### Abstract
 It is proposed an study about car consumption tendences depending on diferent factors collected in a survey made by [Smartme Analytics](https://www.smartmeanalytics.com/); for Data Analytics subject of the Math Engeenering Degree in Complutense University of Madrid.